-Radon is an invisible, radioactive gas created from natural deposits of uranium in the ground.
+Radon is an invisible, odorless, and tasteless radioactive gas created from the breakdown of natural deposits of uranium in the ground.
 Radon gas can be drawn into a building and build up to levels that can cause a health concern.
-Finding high levels of radon in the home has nothing to do with the age, quality, or upkeep of the home.
+Radon is the second leading cause of lung cancer in the United States, and the Environmental Protection Agency (EPA) estimates that radon exposure results in more than 21,000 lung cancer deaths in the U.S. every year.
+Finding high levels of radon in a home has nothing to do with the age, quality, or upkeep of the home.

 Radon Test Kits

-Short term radon test kits are free during the month of January.
+Short term radon test kits are free from the Lenawee County Health Department during the month of January.
 During the rest of the year, short term test kits can be purchased from the health department for $10.00 each.
 The health department currently does not have any long term test kits available.

 You can now submit a request online for a radon test kit from the health department.
 Click here for details!